NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 * Compile and download to the remote.
 * One of the LEDs on the board will start blinking.
 * Open up `File->Examples->01.Basics->AnalogReadSerial`, and run it.
 * Then, open `Tools->Serial Monitor`.
 You should find it printing a number at you.
-Moving the right stick on your remote should cause it to change.
+Moving the left stick on your remote should cause it to change.

 ### Reading the Buttons